skcode0/saai/README.md

 	1. original goEmotions dataset
 	2. goEmotions + other datasets
 	3. goEmotions + other datasets + textattack data augmentation
+  - testing out augmented v2 (model 3 + EDA augmentation on all labels other than neutral)

 ## Result Summary